Licensed tour operators

 Further fee structure information is available on the Tour operator fees Fact Sheet.

 Anyone planning on conducting organised tours or recreational activity for profit will need to apply for a licence before commencing any commercial activities on public land.

 You can apply by undertaking the following steps.

 Step 1 - Preparation: undertake detailed planning in relation to the parks you wish to visit and what activities you wish to offer.

-Once the plan is finalised, download and fill out a Tour schedule.
-When applying the more detail you can provide the faster the application process will be (i.e. provide supporting documentation – maps, brochure).
+Once the plan is finalised, you can undertake the application on ParkConnect.
+When applying, the more detail you can provide, the faster the application process will be (i.e. provide supporting documentation – maps, brochure).

 As part of the application process, you will need to supply a Certificate of Currency for Public Liability Insurance to the value of $20,000,000.
 Please review this checklist and example of an acceptable Certificate of Currency (public and products liability insurance).

 If you are wanting to apply for a 5 or 10-year licence you will need to supply a certificate of tourism accreditation.
 Further information about applying for a multiple year licence can be found by reading the Longer term licences Fact Sheet.